Feliciaxyao/MM2023-SACCN/README.md

 # MM2023-SACCN
-[MM'23] Video Entailment via Reaching a Structure-Aware Cross-modal Consensus
+This is the official project repository for Video Entailment via Reaching a Structure-Aware Cross-modal Consensus [MM'23].
 The source code will be released soon!